cjbarrows/morbles/README.md

 [x] map should clear (or be truncated?) with dimension re-size [x] constant for ball speed
 [x] add catch-and-flippers (ie, "gates")
+[x] oops, the ball is supposed to go straight down off the gate
+    - and a second ball flips the gate back

 ## Notes